1400 - 1442 (42 years)

 |13. ||Philippa Of HAINAULT was born 24 Jun 1311, Valenciennes (daughter of William III and Jeanne Of VALOIS); died 15 Aug 1369, Windsor Castle, Windsor, Berkshire, England; was buried , Westminster Abbey, Westminster, Middlesex, England. |

 - Crowned: 18 Feb 1330, Westminster Abbey

 - Death: 14 Aug 1369, Windsor Castle

-- Edward Of WOODSTOCK was born 15 Jun 1330, Palace, Woodstock, Oxfordshire, England; died 08 Jun 1376, Westminster Palace; was buried , Canterbury Cathedral.
+- Edward 'the black prince' Of ENGLAND was born 15 Jun 1330, Palace, Woodstock, Oxfordshire, England; died 08 Jun 1376, Westminster Palace; was buried , Canterbury Cathedral.

-- Isabel Of WOODSTOCK was born 16 Jun 1332, Palace, Woodstock, Oxfordshire, England; died Bef 07 Oct 1382, London; was buried , Grey Friars, Newgate, Middlesex, England.
+- Isabel Of ENGLAND was born 16 Jun 1332, Palace, Woodstock, Oxfordshire, England; died Bef 07 Oct 1382, London; was buried , Grey Friars, Newgate, Middlesex, England.

 - 6. John Of GAUNT was born Mar 1340, St Bavon's Abbey, Ghent, Flanders; died 03 Feb 1399, Leicester Castle, England; was buried , St.Paul's Cathedral, London, England.

 - Edmund "Of Langley" of YORK was born 5 Jun 1344, King's Langley, Hertfordshire, England; died 01 Aug 1402, Langley, Hertfordshire, England; was buried , Church of the Mendicant Friars, Langley.